-Today I'm going to show you a great B2B content marketing case study on:
+Today I'm going to share with you a case study of successful B2B content marketing strategy.
+You'll learn:

 + How Sales Hacker increased their traffic by 268% from 90.000 monthly visitors to 242.000 in 6 months

 + The breakdown of Sales Hacker's lead generation and lead nurturing approach

 + How do they align marketing and sales team around content marketing